alaminmagaga/webscrapper/README.md

 To run the web scraper locally, follow these steps:

 1. Clone this repository to your local machine using the following command:

-<h2>Installation</h2>

-To run the web scraper on your local machine, you'll need to follow these steps:
 <br>git clone git clone https://github.com/alaminmagaga/webscrapper.git

 2. Change to the project directory: